 Fastest computer in the Rockies tapped for range of projects

-A new supercomputer at a federally funded research center in Wyoming will do important work for a wide range of Earth science research.
-Among upcoming projects: - Researchers at the University of Wyoming are simulating air currents around the spinning blades of wind turbines, data that could help make wind farms more efficient.
+CHEYENNE, Wyo. -- A new supercomputer at a federally funded research center in Wyoming will do important work for a wide range of Earth science research.

 Add your comments below